-- 12 tablespoons (6 ounces) unsalted butter, cut into small chunks
+- 12 tablespoons (6 oz) unsalted butter, cut into small chunks

 - 3 large eggs

-- 8 ounces (225 grams) caster or soft light brown sugar (about 1 1/4 cups lightly packed)
+- 8 ounces caster or soft light brown sugar, (about 1 1/4 cups lightly packed)

 - 1 teaspoon vanilla extract

-- Take off the labels from two 12-ounce cans condensed milk.
+*Can I make my own dulce de leche?It couldn’t be easier to make your own homemade dulce de leche.
+Simply take off the labels from two 12-ounce cans of sweetened condensed milk.
 Place the cans in a large pot and add enough water to submerge them.
 Bring to a boil over high heat then lower the heat to a rapid simmer and cook for about 4 hours.
 Make sure the cans are always covered by at least 1 inch of water, adding more as needed; otherwise, you might have a dulce de leche explosion on your hands (not as fun as it sounds, we promise).
 Remove the cans from the water, let them cool, and voilà, you’ve got DIY dulce de leche!

 Nutrition information is automatically calculated, so should only be used as an approximation.